-The 2017 Barnstaple Fair Ceremony is taking place on Wednesday, 13th September 2017.
+The 2017 Barnstaple Fair Ceremony will take place on Wednesday, 13th September 2017

 The Barnstaple Fair Proclamation Ceremony 2016 was held on Wednesday, 14th September in the Barnstaple Guildhall’s main chamber.